Skip to content Skip to footer

 Which Medications Are Used in MAT?

-The FDA has approved three medications for use in treating OUD: naltrexone, buprenorphine and methadone.
+medication assisted treatment to treat opioid use disorder The FDA has approved three medications to treat opioid use disorder and prevent opioid overdose:: naltrexone, buprenorphine and methadone.
 These medications may appear under brand names like Vivitrol (naltrexone) or Methadose (methadone), among others.
 They’re considered opioid agonists, which means they interact with the opioid receptors in a person’s brain.
 Naltrexone and buprenorphine block the effects of opioids, essentially defeating the purpose of ingesting them.
 Methadone, on the other hand, activates the brain’s opioid receptors to reduce psychological cravings and dependence on the drug of choice itself.

-Relapses can happen when someone tries to stop taking a drug alone with no medication or help.
+Relapses can happen when someone tries to stop taking a drug alone with no assisted treatment medication.
 They then endure the uncomfortable experience of opioid withdrawal, which causes unpleasant side effects like nausea, vomiting, chills and sweats, shaking, convulsions and, in some cases, even death.

 Benefits of Medication-Assisted Treatment

 Due to the way opioids affect the body and the way physiological opioid dependence is formed, stopping usage “cold turkey” can be dangerous.
-Depending on the time a person has been using their drug of choice, they could become dehydrated and experience an increase of sodium in their blood, which can lead to heart failure.
+Depending on the duration and extremity of the substance use disorder of a person, they could become dehydrated and experience an increase of sodium in their blood, which can lead to heart failure.

-In addition to reducing the death rate among people recovering from opioid addiction, MAT focuses on the person in recovery and their life.
-A person’s medication during treatment is just part of their general treatment plan, which often includes counseling and behavioral therapies to address the root of the addiction and other stressors.
+In addition to battling the opioid epidemic and reducing the death rate among people recovering from opioid addiction, MAT focuses on the person in recovery and their life.
+A person’s medication during treatment is just part of their general substance abuse treatment plan, which often includes counseling and behavioral therapies to address the root of the addiction and other stressors.

-Opioid use disorder treatment is different for every individual, and many people who attend detox treatment but don’t continue into a program afterward report feeling unsure of what direction to go after their initial detox.
+Opioid treatment program is different for every individual, and many people who attend detox treatment but don’t continue into a program afterward report feeling unsure of what direction to go after their initial detox.
 They may return to a home or environment with a host of triggers, such as family instability or being around other people using drugs, while they’re trying to stay sober.
 These triggers and feelings of uncertainty can lead to relapses.
-The whole-patient treatment approach associated with MAT aims to support the body’s needs with medication while supporting the individual in developing healthy coping strategies and creating a new life past addiction.
+The whole-patient treatment approach associated with MAT aims to support the body’s needs with medication while supporting the individual in developing healthy coping strategies and creating a new life past addiction through therapy and mental health services

 Side Effects of Medication-Assisted Treatment

-The medication used in MAT may come with side effects, which vary depending on what’s prescribed and the individual taking it.
+The medication used in MAT can successfully treat substance abuse but may come with side effects, which vary depending on what’s prescribed and the individual taking it.
 Some common side effects of MAT medications are listed below.

 Potential Side Effects of Buprenorphine